0xCoto/Virgo/paper.md

 # Introduction

-For the past few decades, radio astronomy has been a rapidly developing area of astrophysics.
+For the past few decades, radio astronomy has been a rapidly developing area of observational astronomy.
 This is due to the fact that a variety of celestial objects emit electromagnetic radiation at radio wavelengths, which has led to the development of radio telescopes capable of revealing the otherwise-hidden astrophysical properties of the universe.
 An important requirement that makes radio